ghost-fvtt/fxmaster/README.md

 ## API for developpers

-I added Hooks to add filters and weather effects from other modules
+I added helper functions to add filters and weather effects from other modules

 ### Filters